building in Thailand

 If a job pays more than THB80,000 a month, the employer may have to extend their search outside of Thailand.
 Finding a job from your home country for less money is possible but less common.

-But others wouldn’t entertain the idea of interviewing you if your resume shows a non-Thailand address.
+Anyway, there are others wouldn’t entertain the idea of interviewing you if your resume shows a non-Thailand address.
+Certain companies prefer to meet you face-to-face.
+I often hear this:

 We never consider candidates who aren’t here yet.”